GameTechDev/VALAR-API/README.md

 ### The ```VALAR_DESCRIPTOR``` Struct

 The VALAR API relies on an opaque descriptor pattern.
 As such each function in the API requires a descriptor parameter.
-Upon initialization the ```VALAR_DESCRITPOR``` struct will store a ```ID3D12Device``` in an internal "opaque" descriptor.
+Upon initialization the ```VALAR_DESCRIPTPOR``` struct will store a ```ID3D12Device``` in an internal "opaque" descriptor.
 Once the descriptor is initialized, it needs to be kept in memory and re-used for each subsequent call to the VALAR API.

 ```c++
 struct VALAR_DESCRIPTOR